GregSom-MSc/Public_Projects/README.md

 # Public_Projects

-This is one of my project collections.
+This is one of my project collections. <br>
 Take a Look, maybe you'll find a nice idea or exercise to copy, learn and replicate.

 Started: 2023